Lone Star Athletics

 The Lone Star Athletics (previously the Austin Athletics) are an American professional Twenty20 cricket team based in the Greater Houston area that competes in Minor League Cricket (MiLC).
 It was formed in 2020 as part of 24 original teams to compete in Minor League Cricket.
-The franchise is owned by Kuldeep Patel and Sakhi Muhammad.
+The franchise is owned by Manish Patel and partners.

 The team's home ground is Moosa Stadium, located in Pearland, Texas.
 Team captain Sidhesh Pathare helms captaincy duties, while Shayan Jahangir stands by as vice-captain.

 Captain Nitish Kumar and American cricketer Laksh Parikh lead the bowling and batting leaderboards with 407 runs and 20 wickets respectively.

 Franchise history

 Background

 Talks of an American Twenty20 league started in November 2018 just before USA Cricket became the new governing body of cricket in the United States.
 In May 2021, USA Cricket announced they had accepted a bid by American Cricket Enterprises (ACE) for a US$1 billion investment covering the league and other investments benefitting the U.S. national teams.

 In an Annual General Meeting on February 21, 2020, it was announced that USA Cricket was planning to launch Major League Cricket in 2021 and Minor League Cricket that summer, but it was delayed due to the COVID-19 pandemic and due to the lack of high-quality cricket stadiums in the USA.
 Major League Cricket was pushed to a summer-2023 launch and Minor League Cricket was pushed back to July 31, 2021.

 USA Cricket CEO Iain Higgins also pointed out cities such as New York City, Houston and Los Angeles with a large cricket fanbase, and targeted them among others as launch cities for Minor League Cricket.